jadegraaf/Spock/README.md

 ```
 $ screen -S starmade
 ```
-4. Download a copy of [Nuwani](https://code.google.com/p/nuwani/downloads/list).
-2.3-rc1 is recommended.
+4. Download a copy of Nuwani. thrunk is recommended.
+Use could use an online tool like [svndownload](http://svndownload.eu5.org/) without having to install [tortoisesvn](http://tortoisesvn.net/).
+Simply go to the webpage, enter `http://nuwani.googlecode.com/svn/trunk/src` and hit download.
-5. Upload all file from the scr directory to the directory you've created for the bot.
+5. Upload the contens of the zip to the directory you've created for the bot.
 6. Edit example_config.php to your needs and rename it to config.php
   - Modify the 'Networks' array to where you want to deploy the bot
   - Modify the 'Bots' array to your liking